harishpakala/AAS_Registry/README.md

 ### Dependencies

-Python 3.7
+Python 3.7 <br />
-All the Python depdencies are specified in the requirements.txt file.
+All the Python depdencies are specified in the requirements.txt file. <br />
-The project uses mongo database as the backend database for storing the shell descriptors.
+The project uses mongo database as the backend database for storing the shell descriptors. <br />
-The project mandates the use of an MQTT server for exchange of information in 14.0 Json language.
+The project mandates the use of an MQTT server for exchange of information in 14.0 Json language. <br />

 ### Configuration